-Appendix 4 gives you the legal definitions for each of the phrases used in Appendices 1 and 2, such as what 'assistance' actually means to the person who will make the decision on your PIP claim.
+Appendix 4 gives you the legal definitions for each of the phrases used in Appendices 1 and 2, such as what 'assistance' actually means to the person who will make the decision on your ADP claim.

 Acceptable standard - you may be able to complete the activity, but not to an acceptable standard.
-For example, where someone can physically wash themselves but doesn't realise they haven't done it well and are still not clean afterwards.
+For example, where someone can physically wash themselves but doesn't realise they haven't done it well and are still not clean afterwards or the effort leaves you in pain that takes time to wear off.
 Aid or appliance - this means any device which improves, provides or replaces your impaired physical or mental function (for example walking sticks or frames).
 You'll be assessed while wearing or using any aid or appliance that you would normally wear or use, or which you could reasonably be expected to wear or use if you don't currently do so.

-It should not be considered reasonable for you to wear or use an aid or appliance if it's too expensive, difficult to obtain or is culturally inappropriate for you.
+It shouldn't be considered reasonable for you to wear or use an aid or appliance if it's too expensive, difficult to obtain or is culturally inappropriate for you.